Looks Are Deceiving

 His bedside manner wasn’t exactly comforting, but those words sparked something in me.
 They were the start of my journey of deep self-discovery and powerful transformation, and the reason I am here sharing my story with you today!

 Because I was under 50, I wasn’t eligible for a DEXA scan in Canada unless a specialist signed off.
 Thankfully, my surgeon did, as he classified my break as a fragility fracture.
 When the results came back, they were gut-wrenching: a T-score of -5.6 in my spine.
 If you don’t know what that means – it’s literally off the charts bad.
-Stay tuned ..
-I will share more about what your DEXA Scan numbers mean!
+It was then shared with me that I have severe osteoporosis!

 Back to my journey – September rolled around, and with the kids back in school, I finally got in to see the endocrinologist thanks to a last-minute cancellation.
 (Quick tip: always ask to be added to their cancellation list – polite persistence pays off!).
 He was a younger doctor, recently graduated.
 Sometimes that can actually be a good thing, as they often bring a fresh perspective compared to those who have been in the field for decades.
 I remember sitting in the waiting room with many seniors, and when he called my name, he looked at everyone but me.
 He called again, and I said, “That’s me.”
 He looked confused – I could tell he was puzzled as to why someone “so young” was there.

-He told me my situation was incredibly rare; he and his team were quite perplexed and had never seen bone loss this severe in someone my age.
+Him and his team were quite perplexed and had never seen bone loss this severe in someone my age.
+He told me my situation was incredibly rare.
 His immediate recommendation was more bone medication.
-This one was an anabolic osteoporosis drug, typically reserved for patients with extremely high fracture risk.
+This one was different from the first recommended medication as it was an anabolic osteoporosis drug, typically reserved for patients with extremely high fracture risk.
 Yep, that’s me!
 It’s an injectable treatment, administered daily, for up to two years.
-I know it sounds serious, but if I was to take anything this would be my first choice as it actually rebuilds bone as it mimics our naturally occurring parathyroid hormone.
-It is very different than the original one offered to me - and most of the osteoporosis population.
+I know it sounds serious, but if I was to take anything this would be my first choice as it actually rebuilds bone and mimics our naturally occurring parathyroid hormone.

 But that was my last resort, I still wanted to try everything I could to naturally rebuild my bone density first without pharmaceutical drugs.
-Thankfully, he respected that choice – which is rare, as many doctors will discharge you as their patient if you don’t follow their protocol.
+Thankfully, he respected that choice – which I was very grateful for, as it is known that some doctors will not be open to anything but what they recommend.

 So, I went all in.
 I stared deep-diving into everything: